dionysius/vaultwarden-web-vault-deb/README.md

 # deb packaging for vaultwarden web vault

-This debian source package builds `vaultwarden-web-vault` natively on your build environment from the [official upstream](https://github.com/bitwarden/clients) enriched with the [vaultwarden patches](https://github.com/dani-garcia/bw_web_builds).
+This debian source package builds [vaultwarden web vault](https://github.com/vaultwarden/vw_web_builds) natively on your build environment.
 No annoying docker!
 It is managed with [git-buildpackage](https://wiki.debian.org/PackagingWithGit) and aims to be a pretty good quality debian source package.
 You can find the maintaining command summary in [debian/gbp.conf](debian/gbp.conf).

 You will also need [vaultwarden-deb](https://github.com/dionysius/vaultwarden-deb).